 How to apply

-This unit is open only to colleagues who are already supervising doctoral students and are part of a PhD supervision team at UAL or its partner colleges.
+This unit is for colleagues who are already supervising doctoral students.
+You must be part of a PhD supervision team at UAL or its partner colleges.
 Follow the pathway process outlined below to join the unit.

 Pathway to Supervising Research Degrees